 Erin Leigh Durban-Albrecht, Ph.D. candidate, gender & women’s studies, University of Arizona, for a set of related projects — including a film and her dissertation — that use Kathy Acker’s Kathy Goes to Haiti to explore racialized gender and sexuality, cultural production and U.S.‐Haiti relations in the 20th and early 21st century.

-Lauren Gutterman, Center for Gender and Sexuality Law, Columbia Law School, for a book that will examine the personal experiences and public representation of American wives who desired women from 1945 to 1979.
+Lauren Gutterman, Postdoctoral Fellow in the Society of Fellows and Assistant Professor in the Women’s Studies Department at the University of Michigan, for a book that will examine the personal experiences and public representation of American wives who desired women from 1945 to 1979.

 Michelle Pronovost, Master’s student, Fashion Institute of Technology, for research on the confrontational fashion of riot grrrls in zines from the 1990s.

 Andrea Walton, associate professor, Department of Educational Leadership and Policy Studies, Indiana University-Bloomington, for research supporting an article and book chapter on philanthropist Eleanor Thomas Elliott.